enriquedevs/DE-101-Practices/Practices/session_16_elt_environment_adf/README.md

   ![img](./img/create/adf.png)
 * Click `Go to resource`
   ![img](./img/create/storage-goto.png)
-  *Alternatively you can go to `SQL Databases` and click on the created resource*
+  *Alternatively you can go to `Data factories` and click on the created resource*
   ![img](./img/create/adf2.png)
 * On the main panel click on `Launch Studio`
   ![img](./img/adf/launch.png)